+No one pays attention to breathing until he start having some troubles with it.
+Surprisingly, this involuntary but powerful mechanism comes into the limelight recently.
 The importance of how we breathe and our breathing technique has gained increased public attention over recent years.
 There’s now overwhelming scientific support for the adoption of correct breathing technique.
-Increased rates of dysfunctional breathing, a phenomenon observed in most Western nations, is a matter of concern for those within the medical community.
+A widespread phenomenon in Western Nations is increased rates of dysfunctional breathing.
+This is a matter of concern for those within the medical community.

 What is dysfunctional breathing?

-Upper chest breathing, a dysfunctional way of breathing in which you breathe too fast, too shallow, and too high in the chest remains pervasive across many sections of the population.
+Upper chest breathing, a dysfunctional way of breathing in which you breathe too fast, too shallow, and too high in the chest.
+It is pervading across many sections of the population.
 This is commonly known as hyperventilation and is one of the earliest physical signs of anxiety.

-Slow controlled breathing has been used throughout history as an effective relaxation tool to manage stress and anxiety.
-It has been shown that changing the rhythm of your breathing can signal relaxation, slowing your heart rate and stimulating the vagus nerve.
-The vagus nerve is the main component of the parasympathetic nervous system which controls our capacity to move into a state of rest and enhance a sense of calm.
+In the past, slow controlled breathing is used as an effective relaxation tool to manage stress and anxiety.
+This shows the importance of changing the rhythm of your breathing.
+It results in relaxation, slowing your heart rate and stimulating the vagus nerve.
+The vagus nerve is the main component of the parasympathetic nervous system.
+It functions to control our capacity to move into a state of rest and enhance a sense of calm.

 A good way of looking at this process is to use a real-life example: